AdguardTeam/LegalDocs/termsandconditions/terms-and-conditions.html.md

 ### (1) Applicable law, arbitration, and choice of venue

 These Terms will be governed by and construed in accordance with the laws of the Republic of Cyprus without reference to conflicts of law rules and principles.
 These Terms shall not be governed by the United Nations Convention on Contracts for the International Sale of Goods, the application of which is expressly excluded.
-Any dispute arising out of the interpretation or application of the terms of these Terms or any breach thereof shall, unless it is settled by direct negotiation, be adjudicated by arbitration in the Republic of Cyprus.
+Any dispute arising out of the interpretation or application of these Terms or any breach thereof shall, unless it is settled by direct negotiation, be adjudicated by arbitration in the Republic of Cyprus.
 Any award rendered by the arbitrator shall be final and binding on the parties and any judgment on such arbitration award may be enforced in any court of competent jurisdiction.
 Nothing in this section shall prevent AdGuard or you from seeking or obtaining equitable relief from a court of competent jurisdiction, whether before, during or after arbitration proceedings.

 ### (2) Entire agreement and non-waiver